hrvy3/Portfolio/README.md

 # Portfolio
 This is my very first website project.

-I have attempted my best thus far and look forward to learning more about being a full stacked web developer.
+I have attempted my best thus far and look forward to learning more so that I can become a strong independent full stacked web developer.

 Some challenges I faced with this project
 -being patient with myself and learning